Abisheikha/OneBill_Training/README.md

 * Student Id is taken as input and displays that Student's Id, name, marks and courses.

 ### Sorted list of students
-* Displays details of all the students in a sorted manner.Sorting is done according to
+* Displays details of all the students in a sorted manner.
+Sorting is done according to
                 - Student Id
                 - Student name
                 - Student marks